 Please see the University of Kent's Statement of Findings for more information.

 The course structure provides a sample of the modules currently available for this programme.
 Most programmes require you to study a combination of compulsory and optional modules.
-You may also have the option to take ‘wild’ modules from other programmes offered by the University in order that you may explore other subject areas of interest to you or that may further enhance your employability.
+You may also have the option to take ‘elective’ modules from other programmes offered by the University in order that you may explore other subject areas of interest to you or that may further enhance your employability.